LeviSchuck/levischuck.com/resume.markdown

 ## Activities

 University
-:   I am a [Member][] of Brigham Young University Association of Computing Machinery.
+:   I am a [Member][] of the Brigham Young University
+    Association of Computing Machinery.

 Editor
 :   I am a technical editor for the [Rook's Guide to C++][rook], a creative